 - Aloe Vera

-Very high frequency (VHF) radios are a key item to have on board.
-If an emergency occurs, these radios can be used to communicate between your boat and other boats or you and the shore.
+Very high frequency (VHF) radios are an essential item on board.
+If an emergency occurs, these radios can communicate between your boat and other boats or you and the shore.
 Channel 16 on a VHF radio is designated as an international distress frequency.
 The US Coast Guard provides information on proper VHF radio procedures so that you can effectively get help.

 VHF radios can have a fixed mount or can be portable.
-The benefits of a fixed mount are that they have a more reliable power source and have higher transmission power.
-A portable radio can be carried around, though, including if you need to evacuate the boat.
+The benefits of fixed support are that they have a more reliable power source and higher transmission power.
+A portable radio can be carried around, even if you need to evacuate the boat.

 A VHF radio should be sufficient for most recreational boaters.
 If you plan on going further than 20 miles from a USCG station, then a VHF radio will not be enough, and you should consider purchasing a satellite telephone.